Sindhi embroidery: Background

 Sindhi embroidered wedding Cholo from Hyderabad.

 Sindhi embroidered wedding Cholo from Hyderabad.

 The girls of the various farming, herding and merchant castes of Sindh have a dowry tradition in which the girl to be married will create with the help of her female relatives an embroidered trousseau consisting of costumes for herself, for the bridegroom, hangings for the home, quilts, and even trappings for the domestic animals: camels, horses and oxen.
 All these will be presented at the wedding ceremony to show her prowess with a needle and to prove that she is ready to take up her duties as wife, mother and homemaker.

 Pieces are decorated in a bewildering variety of techniques.
 Applying tiny mirrors attached with buttonhole and other stitch is the technique most characteristic of Sindhi work, but couching, appliqué and metal thread work are also very popular.
 Each caste has its own designs and motifs and favored color schemes particular array to such a degree that embroidery becomes a mark identification.
 A certain style of needlework becomes a badge of cultural identity.
 What is worn indicates caste, status and often the very village to which one belongs.
 It is seen as the duty of the mother to pass on the embroidery styles of a particular community to her daughter unchanged through the generations to maintain this particular identity.

-Fine embroidered dowry textiles are still part of life all over Sindh through the regions in which they are worked in profusion are the deserts of Sindh, such as Thar Parkar and Nagar Parkar.
+Fine embroidered dowry textiles are still part of life all over Sindh though the regions in which they are worked in profusion are the deserts of Sindh, such as Thar Parkar and Nagar Parkar.
 Other parts of Sind such as Thano Bula Khan area have very strong embroidery traditions linked to ostentatious marriage display, a custom of certain merchant castes.
 Sindhi embroidery is profuse, vibrant and still very much alive.